jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Set: Galactic Guardians
 Kitty Pryde becomes Star-Lord when the original Star-Lord is otherwise employed.
 So she has *s around her name, meaning she shares the "mantle" with Star-Lord, himself.
 The sharing of the mantle means both characters can be on a side at the same time because they're different beings, just with the same name.
 So you don't KO either because of the uniqueness rules and they can't power each other up.

-Note that although this card represents her joining the Guardians of the Galaxy she's still an X-Men at he
+Note that although this card represents her joining the Guardians of the Galaxy she's still an X-Men at heart, so she has both team affiliations.

+**Intangibility**
+Her **Intangibility** power lets her strike characters while they're in a player's hand.
+This is uncanny.
+A couple things about this:

+* She can strike any number of 0 DEF characters (or characters with * DEF).
+*

 # Storm
 Set: Resistance